Ahmed Abdi Godane: Rise to Power

-In September 2009, Godane appeared in an Al-Shabaab video where he offered his services to Bin Laden.
-The video appeared to be a response to a Bin Laden from March 2009 in which he urged the Somalis to overthrow the newly elected President of Somalia Sharif Ahmed.
 In January 2010, Godane, speaking on behalf of Al-Shabaab, released a statement reiterating his support for al-Qaeda and stated that they had "agreed to join the international jihad of al Qaeda".
 For his allegiance to Al-Qaeda, the U.S. government announced a $7 million bounty for information leading to Godane's capture.
+In July 2010, Godane claimed responsibility for deadly twin bombings in Kampala, Uganda on behalf of al Shabaab.
+"Allah willing, we will take revenge for all who were martyred by AMISOM guns.
+What happened in Kampala is just the beginning and a prelude," he said.